 - 1. The Graduate School is provided for students who have completed approved college work with the degree of Bachelor of Arts or its equivalent and have in addition graduated from a standard seminary with the degree of Bachelor of Divinity or its theological equivalent including three years of seminary study, or the degree of Master of Theology or its theological equivalent, including four years of seminary study. - 2.
 For applicants meeting the requirements for the degree of Bachelor of Divinity or its theological equivalent a one-year course of study is provided leading to the degree of Master of Theology. - 3.
-For applicants meeting the requirements for the degree of Master of Theology or its equivalent, a course of resident study is provided leading to the degree of Doctor of Theology.
-The degree shall not be conferred for less than two years of study.
+For applicants meeting the requirements for the degree of Master of Theology or its equivalent, a course of study is provided leading to the degree of Doctor of Theology.
+The degree shall not be conferred for less than three years of study, a minimum of 2 years of which must be spent in residence.
 The student must continue his studies until the Faculty is completely satisfied as to his fitness as a candidate for the degree.